Business, Communication,Built Environment, Health Science & Liberal Arts

-Enjoy a weekend getaway to "Straddie," the world's second largest sand island, and a favorite destination among locals.
+Enjoy a getaway to "Straddie," the world's second largest sand island, and a favorite destination among locals.
 Soak up the sub-tropical climate and experience one of many unique recreational, historical, and cultural activities that the island provides, including sand-boarding, kayaking, and learning about the distinctive culture of the Quandamooka people.
 Most importantly, savor the beauty and slow-paced lifestyle of this local gem.

 Springbrook National Park and Natural Bridge